Ben Robertson (journalist): Books

-In his short life, Ben Robertson published three books.
-The first was Traveler's Rest, published in South Carolina in 1938, was an historical novel based on his ancestors' experience in South Carolina.
+In his short life, Robertson published three books.
+The first,Traveler's Rest, published in South Carolina in 1938, was an historical novel based on his ancestors' experience in South Carolina.
 According to Time, the book was not received well by his neighbors in Clemson.

 The second was I Saw England, published in 1941 by Alfred A. Knopf, which told of his interaction with the British during wartime.
-The last was Red hills and Cotton: An Upcountry Memory, his best-known book was published in 1942 by Alfred A. Knopf and republished in 1960 by the University of South Carolina Press.
-It has been in print ever since.
+The last was Red Hills and Cotton: An Upcountry Memory, his best-known book.
+Published in 1942 by Alfred A. Knopf and republished in 1960 by the University of South Carolina Press, it has been in print ever since.

-Ben Robertson's papers are in the manuscript collection of Clemson University.
+Robertson's papers are in the manuscript collection of Clemson University.